 If you’re looking for stock photos, illustrations, or other graphics for sublimation here are some websites to check out:

 What you see is what you get from these sites.
-Royalty free images will be marked as such.
+Royalty free images are marked as such.
 Many are free but better ones require a monthly subscription.
 You can print some images or designs as they are for sublimation.
-Then again, if you want to customize any images you will need to download and import them into an app.
+Then again, if you want to customize any images you need to download and import them into an app.

 You can use apps such as GIMP, Adobe Illustrator, Inkscape, or Affinity Designer.
 Canva and Adobe Express also allow you to import images to be altered. you can change the stock images to suit your needs and finally print your designs for sublimation.

 Image Formats for Sublimation

 When it comes time to print, your printer prefers file types such as:

 When you print your images, the preferred format for sublimation should be PDF or TIFF.
 These print ready files have the best results for sublimation.
 BMP and PNG are also good for printing photos or images you made on your computer.
 While these file formats are RGB only, most modern inkjet printers can convert them nicely to CMYK.